How many times have you seen a house on a postcard and wished you could go there for a holiday? Now you have the chance!

 On the road to Ulva is another well-known sailing centre, Tayvallich.
 There is a Post Office here while Lochgilphead (3m) has shops, restaurants and a leisure centre.
 Craobh Haven is reached via Lochgilphead and Kilmartin Glen, famous for its 5,000 year old cairns, stone circles and carvings.

 This area belongs to the Heritage Wetlands Trust and is a World Heritage Centre for wildlife, especially wetland birds.
 July sees the Wooden Boat Festival at Crinan and garden lovers are spoilt for choice with the nearby Arduaine Gardens, or the gardens on the Isle of Gigha which you can visit by catching a ferry at Tayinloan a little further down the peninsula.
 If you wish to explore further there is the whole Kintyre peninsula to the south or you can turn north to Oban.

 Bed linen, towels, and the first £20 of electricity are included.
 Sorry no pets and smoking is not permitted in the cottage.
 Please note that the cottage is not suitable for very young children.
-A refundable householder's deposit will be required.
+Wi-fi included, subject to provider.

 Accommodation (sleeps 4):

 - Sitting/dining room with wood burning stove and TV/DVD

 - Kitchen with Aga style cooker, dishwasher, microwave etc